mayurshivakumar/velocitylimit/README.md

 - TODO comments should be worked out to further improve the code.

 ## Future improvements
 - Workers/go routines can be used.
+Done [here](https://github.com/mayurshivakumar/velocitylimit)
 - Improve error handling.
 - Improve file handling.
 - Fix the file paths for input, config and output.